mongodb/docs/source/faq/fundamentals.rst

 MongoDB uses memory-mapped files.
 When running a 32-bit build of MongoDB, the total storage size for the server, including data and indexes, is 2.5 gigabytes.
-For this reason, MongoDB should not be deployed to production on 32-bit machines.
+For this reason, do not deploy MongoDB to production on 32-bit machines.

 If you're running a 64-bit build of MongoDB, there's virtually no limit to storage size.
 For production